Austrian chancellor stepping down after strongman Kurz quits politics | Politics

 Austrian chancellor stepping down after strongman Kurz quits politics

 Kurz denies wrongdoing.
-NO SAINT Kurz took his party by surprise on Thursday morning by announcing he was leaving politics, vacating both his party leader's post and his seat in parliament.
-He has been the dominant and most polarising figure of Austrian politics since 2017 when he became OVP leader and then chancellor, winning a parliamentary election and forming a coalition with the far-right Freedom Party (FPO).
+NO SAINT Kurz took much of his party by surprise on Thursday morning by announcing he was leaving politics, vacating both his party leader's post and his seat in parliament.
+Arguably his closest political ally, Finance Minister Gernot Bluemel, later said on Facebook https://www.facebook.com/1644414509160673/posts/3090592857876157 that he, too, was quitting politics, making a large Cabinet reshuffle more likely.

 Austrian Chancellor Alexander Schallenberg is stepping down to make way for whoever takes over as leader of his conservative party, he said on Thursday, just hours after party strongman Sebastian Kurz said he was leaving politics altogether.